 Carissa Byrne Hessick received her B.A. from Columbia University and her J.D. from Yale Law School, where she was an editor of the Yale Law Journal and winner of the Potter Stewart Prize for the Morris Tyler Moot Court of Appeals.
 After graduating from law school, she clerked for Judge Barbara S. Jones on the Southern District of New York and for Judge A. Raymond Randolph on the D.C.
 Circuit.
 She also worked as a litigation associate at Wachtell, Lipton, Rosen & Katz in New York City.

 Professor Hessick’s areas of research and expertise include criminal sentencing, criminal law, and child pornography.
-She teaches criminal law, federal criminal law, and professional responsibility.

 - B.A.
 1999, Linguistics, Columbia University